s179408415/vs_export/README.md

 ```

 this can export a compile_commands.json. the compile_commands.json can used by clangd or ccls or some other cpp language server.

+## add suport to find_package
+upstream fork doesn't support cmake find_package's referrence, that generated compile_command.json won't has include's item about libs introduced by find_package, this repository fixed this bug